 I hear that this will be the only vintage blending both grapes from Barossa soil, so grab this unique vintage while you can.
 I believe future vintages with be Barossa Shiraz and Coonawarra Cab Sauv.
 The Aussie finest bride and groom upbringing of this pair.
 I can't wait to see what the future holds.

 NB: the author is neither commercially connected to Hayes Family Wines' or receives free bottles to sample.
-All wine was purchased by the author. — 10 months ago
+All wine was purchased by the author. — a year ago